PicturePipe/hopper-frontend/README.md

 # Hopper-frontend

-Hopper-frontend is a JavaScript frontend for the hopper backend.
+Hopper-frontend is a JavaScript frontend for the Hopper API.
 It allows your users to easily create there own formulars.

 ## Prerequisites